python/devguide/documentation/help-documenting.rst

 Translating
 ===========

-The Python documentation is actively translated into several languages.
+The Python documentation is actively being translated into several languages.
 You can switch languages using the language switcher in the online documentation navbar.